 - Stiffness or rigidity of the arms, legs, or trunk

 - Trouble with balance and possible falls, also called postural instability

 Most tests such as blood tests and imaging tests may be performed to rule out other conditions that may be causing the symptoms.

 According to Mayo Clinic, treatment is based on individual symptoms.
-Methods to treat Parkinson’s include a single or combination of medication, surgery, and lifestyle modifications, like physical therapy and exercise.
-It’s important to note that medications are used to manage the symptoms, not cure the disease.
+Treatments include a single or combination of medication, surgery, and lifestyle modifications, like physical therapy and exercise.
+It’s important to note that drugs are used to manage the symptoms, not cure the disease.

 Most medications increase, substitute, or protect dopamine in the brain.

 Carbidopa-levodopa: The most common medication is L-dopa (levodopa), a precursor of dopamine.
-This precursor, unlike dopamine itself, is able to cross the blood-brain barrier and be converted to dopamine in the brain.
-Levodopa is combined with carbidopa (Lodosyn), which protects levodopa from early conversion to dopamine
+This precursor, unlike dopamine itself, can cross the blood-brain barrier and be converted to dopamine in the brain.
+Levodopa is combined with carbidopa (Lodosyn), which protects levodopa from early conversion to dopamine.

 Newer forms of levodopa include Inbrija (inhaled form) and Duopa (infusion form).